-This article looks at what triglycerides are, healthy levels of triglycerides, foods that can lower triglycerides, and types of diets to lower triglycerides.
-It also outlines a 7-day meal plan to help lower triglycerides and looks at other ways to lower them.
+This article looks at what triglycerides are, how to lower them, outlines a 7-day meal plan to help lower triglycerides, and looks at other ways to lower them.

 Triglycerides are one of the main sources of energy in the body.
 But high levels of triglycerides in the blood

-A doctor may diagnose someone with high triglycerides (also known as hypertriglyceridemia) if their fasting blood triglyceride levels are consistently
+A doctor may diagnose someone with high triglycerides (or hypertriglyceridemia) if their fasting blood triglyceride levels are consistently

 - oily fish, like sardines and salmon